prateekbhatt/userjoy/apps/api/README.md

     - totalSessions
     - billing

+- Billing status must be one of [trial, free, paying, cancelled]
 - The firstSessionAt attribute is added when a new user is created
 - createdAt property needs to be provided to the js snippet
 - Health score should be calculated based on total sessions in last 30 days, total time spent on site [?]